DOE/LANL Jurisdiction Fire Danger Rating:

 The Opportunity

-Los Alamos National Laboratory is seeking commercial partners to advance the Plasma Liner Experiment (PLX), a compact and scalable platform for plasma-jet-driven magneto-inertial fusion (PJMIF) and advanced plasma applications.
+Los Alamos National Laboratory sought commercial partners to advance the Plasma Liner Experiment (PLX), a compact and scalable platform for plasma-jet-driven magneto-inertial fusion (PJMIF) and advanced plasma applications.

 PLX uses synchronized supersonic plasma jets to form imploding plasma liners.
 This approach enables research and testing without large magnets or multi-megajoule lasers.
 The platform is modular, compact, and designed for repeatable, non-destructive experiments.